MukundiRams/visco/docs/source/tutorials/tutorials.rst

 ----------------
 - The KAT-7 telescope is simulated for a 1-hour observation, using an integration time of 2 seconds.
 - The starting frequency is 1.4 GHz, with 64 channels, each having a width of 100 kHz.
-- The source is unpolarized, with a total intensity of 1 Jy.
+- The visibilities are simulated for a source at the phase centre that is unpolarized, with a total intensity of 1 Jy.
 - The visibilities are simulated with noise.
 - The full rank of the data is :math:`\min(\mathrm{timeslots}, \mathrm{channels}) = 64`.